Delhi govt plans 3rd-party audit to assess survival rate of transplanted trees | Headlines

 - India

-The Delhi government plans to assess the ''success and survival rate'' of all transplanted trees in the national capital and has roped in the Dehradun-based Forest Research Institute for this purpose, officials said.
+The Delhi government plans to assess the ''success and survival rate'' of all transplanted trees in the national capital and has roped in Dehradun-based Forest Research Institute (FRI) for this purpose, officials said.

+According to forest department data, 12,852 trees had been transplanted at 23 sites in the city till the end of last year.

 FRI scientists will also take stock of irrigation frequency, soil-moisture conservation, check dams, contour trenches, fencing measures, silviculture practices and protection strategies against biotic and abiotic interferences etc, according to a proposal received from the institute.